 The body is designed to react to and control stress in many different ways.
-While stress can be a positive thing; i.e. pushing you to finish a project for a deadline or keeping you out of danger, chronic stress can cause a multitude of symptoms and negatively affect your overall health.
+Sometimes stress can be a positive thing; i.e. pushing you to finish a project for a deadline or keeping you out of danger.
+However, chronic stress can cause a multitude of symptoms and negatively affect your overall health.

-While stress is something unavoidable there are many ways to manage it in everyday life and combat its negative effects.
-Every person is different and you may already have your own ways of de-stressing but here are some other ways to help you fight the every day stress you come across.
+Whilst stress is unavoidable, there are many ways to manage it in everyday life and combat these detrimental effects.
+Every person is different and you may already have your own ways of de-stressing, but here are some other ways to help you fight the everyday stress you come across.

 Something else that may help calm your nerves is music.
-Studies have shown that classical music especially has soothing effects.
+Studies have shown that classical music has soothing effects.
 Music can help to slow your heart rate, lower blood pressure, and decrease stress hormones.
 Research has also shown the beneficial effects in extremely stressful circumstances, such as during surgery.